eubinecto/idiomatch/README.md

 # merge-idioms

-Implementation of custom component in [SpaCy(3.0)](https://nightly.spacy.io) for merging idioms into stand-alone tokens.
+Implementation of custom Pipeline Component in [SpaCy(3.0)](https://nightly.spacy.io) for merging idioms into stand-alone tokens.

 ## install